Arsenal sign Trossard from Brighton for £21m

 The 28-year-old forward's contract runs until 2027 and has the option of being extended by a year.

-He has scored seven goals and provided three assists in 16 top-flight games for Brighton this season, including a hat-trick against Liverpool at Anfield.
+He has scored seven goals and provided three assists in 16 top-flight games for Brighton this season.

+"He knows the league here and I think he can have an immediate impact in the team," Arsenal manager Mikel Arteta said.

+The Gunners say they have submitted the required documents and hope Trossard will be available to face Manchester United at Emirates Stadium on Sunday (16:30 GMT).

+"We're really happy to have him," said Arteta, who confirmed Trossard had trained with the squad on Friday.

+"He's a player we have followed for a while now and the opportunity came and we have the necessity to have a player in the front line that is versatile enough to to play different positions."

-Trossard also made three appearances - two as a substitute and one start - for Belgium at the 2022 World Cup.
+Trossard, who made three appearances for Belgium at the 2022 World Cup, will wear number 19 for Arsenal.

-The Belgian attacker will wear number 19 for the Gunners and manager Mikel Arteta hailed his quality after the deal was announced.

-"It is good work from everyone at the club to complete the signing of Leandro," said the Spanish boss.
+The Gunners are top of the Premier League and Arteta feels it is "very important" to sign players who can adapt quickly.

+He said: "We have to think short-term but also medium and long-term and I think he gives us all that.
+He's a very intelligent player.

 - Visit our Arsenal page for all the latest Gunners news, analysis and fan views